Student Sexual Misconduct

 Colleges and universities face special challenges in designing and implementing procedures to respond to campus sexual and gender-based misconduct.
 These challenges include maintaining an academic community with equal educational opportunities for all students while implementing procedures that are both effective and fair for those who have suffered from such misconduct and for those accused of such misconduct.
 Through examination of existing disciplinary procedures in colleges and universities (small and large, public and private), relevant regulatory requirements and guidance, critiques of existing practice and procedure, and proposals for improvements, we aim to produce principles and analyses that will help universities and colleges, and their disciplinary boards, thoughtfully, fairly, and effectively respond to such misconduct complaints. – Reporter Vicki Jackson from the press release announcing the project

-The Campus Sexual Misconduct project is a separate project from the Model Penal Code: Sexual Assault project.
+The Student Sexual Misconduct project is a separate project from the Model Penal Code: Sexual Assault project.

 Vicki C. Jackson

 Consultant (from 2021), Reporter (2015-2021), Principles of the Law, Student Sexual Misconduct: Procedural Frameworks for Colleges and Universities